ilopushenko/miev0_matlab_interface/README.md

 ## Validation

 ## Known issues
+- Not all messages of the original code are currently displayed in the MATLAB Command window.

 ## Build
 Ideally, one should be able to build the library with any MATLAB edition, as soon as you also have [supported compiler(s)](https://www.mathworks.com/support/requirements/previous-releases.html) installed in your system.
 The command "mex mlMIEV0.F90 MIEV0.f ErrPack.f" launched from MATLAB Command window should then do the job.